Click “Confirm” to login to your existing account or create a new account.

 Check out current highlights for the new platform and what's coming in the future.
 We're continuously improving the experience with your feedback!

 The Meetings Code of Conduct and AGU Scientific Integrity and Ethics Policy [PDF] provide overall guidance for all meeting attendees and participants in the scientific community.
 However, AGU has specific guidelines for the use of social media and photography at all AGU meetings.
 We ask meetings participants, including those at AGU Fall Meeting, to follow the guidelines outlined below.

-Learn more about AGU’s new guidelines on photography and social media in an article by Chris McEntee, AGU executive director/CEO.
+Learn more about AGU’s guidelines on photography and social media, last updated in 2018.

 AGU members and authors of AGU publications must adhere to the AGU Scientific Integrity and Professional Ethics Policy.